kevinmwololo/Flask-Shoppimg-Cart/README.md

 # Shopping Cart
-A simple E-commerce website using Flask and SQLite
+A simple E-commerce website using Flask and SqLite

 ## Dependencies ##
 1. Python3